Aaron98990/ways-of-the-game/misconduct.md

   - failing to move on after an explanation or being warned to
   - complaining publically for more than three sentences (the point has already been made)
   - threatening to lose their cool, if x happens
+  - Repeating questions or statements ("Why?
+Why?
+Why?
+Why?", "What did I do?" x4)
 - Provocative/Condescending or Personal Comments
   - "What the hell/fuck.
 That's bullshit/horseshit."
-  - “Referee, are you blind/asleep/dumb?
+  - “Referee, are you blind/asleep/dumb/drunk/high?
 You're a joke.
 Do your job!
 Do better.”
   - "Do I need to teach you how to ref? / Is this your first time reffing?"
   - "My grandma could do better." / The AR could ref better.
-- Repeating questions or statements
-  - Why?
-Why?
-Why?
-Why?
-Why?
-  - What did I do?
-What did I do?
-What did I do?
-  - No. No. No. No.
 - implying bias because the other team is getting favorable calls
   - "Call it both ways." / "Call the game fairly"
   - "Put a red (opposing team) jersey on" / "It's 12 vs 11" / "We don’t get those type of fouls"